amanijabeur/Advanced-Web-Dev-Project/README.md

 # Advanced Web Dev Project

-A personal website built with React and Vite for my Advanced Web Development course at TBS yfor the academic year 2024/2025.
+A personal website built with React and Vite for my Advanced Web Development course at TBS for the academic year 2024/2025.

 ## Features